Canon SL2 versus Panasonic G9

 Both the SL2 and the G9 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The SL2 replaced the earlier Canon SL1, while the G9 followed on from the Panasonic G85.

 So what is the bottom line?
-Is there a clear favorite between the Canon SL2 and the Canon SL2?
+Which of the two cameras – the Canon SL2 or the Panasonic G9 – has the upper hand?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 20.2MP) with a 11% higher linear resolution.